Skip to content

 Dr. Gabriel Del Corral "It just takes work after a Vaginoplasty," says Dr. Gabriel Del Corral, a gender surgeon practicing in Washington D.C. and Baltimore, Maryland.
 "It takes a lot of discipline.
 And it takes a lot of time to be able to dilate three times a day for the first couple months post-surgery."3

 Work schedules and a lack of privacy are common barriers.
-Patients with a high BMI may find it difficult to access the vaginal area for dilation because abdominal size.
+Patients with a high BMI may find it difficult to access the vaginal area for dilation because of abdominal size.
 Post-operative complications such as granulation tissue or rectovaginal fistula can also contribute to non-adherence to dilation.

 Pain is another reason why some people don't do enough dilation or discontinue it altogether.
 Pelvic floor dysfunction is often a root cause of this pain and a surprisingly high number of patients seeking Vaginoplasty have pelvic floor conditions.4 Pelvic floor physiotherapy is a highly effective pre- and post-operative treatment that helps resolve the pain associated with these conditions, allowing patients to maintain their dilation regimen and thus reducing the likelihood of developing vaginal stenosis.
-As such, pelvic floor physiotherapists play an important role with improving Vaginoplasty outcomes and should be part of the care team for the Vaginoplasty patient.
+As such, pelvic floor physiotherapists play an important role in improving Vaginoplasty outcomes and should be part of the care team for the Vaginoplasty patient.

 Whatever the reason, if you are running into issues keeping up with dilation, it's critical to communicate this with your surgeon so that together you can come up with a plan to get back on track and reduce the risk of developing vaginal stenosis.